Turkey Itinerary: 7 Days

 Getting Around in Turkey

 • Rental Car – Renting a car is a convenient option for exploring less accessible areas or for a road trip.
 Keep in mind that you will be making some long drives.
 It takes 10-12 hours to travel from Istanbul to Cappadocia.
 There are various car rental agencies in major cities and at airports.
-If you are planning to drive between cities, check the offers at Localrent.
+If you plan to drive between cities, check the offers at Localrent.

 • Train – Train travel in Turkey is generally limited and slow, though services are improving.